 - Monomeric, membrane-bound GTPase

-- Activated Ras activates further signal transduction pathways such as the MAP kinase cascade → transcription of target genes for cell growth and proliferation
+- Activated Ras activates further signal transduction pathways such as the mitogen-activated protein (MAP) kinase cascade → transcription of target genes for cell growth and proliferation

 - The Ras genes (KRas, HRas, NRas) are proto-oncogenes